onramper/widget/README.md

 Password: <your GitHub access Token>
 Email: <your onramper email address>
 ```
+3. Set the ***apiRootURL*** to the integration URL within the *service.config.json* file.
+Default value is */currencies*

-3. Build the project
+4. Build the project

 ```shell
 $ npm install
 $ npm run build
 ```

-4. All deployment assets will appear inside a folder named ~/dist
+5. All deployment assets will appear inside a folder named ~/dist
-5. Zip all assets and upload to a AWS Lambda
+6. Zip all assets and upload to a AWS Lambda

 #### Lambda Configuration
 1. Set the Runtime Configuration **Handler** property to **index.handler**